-- Representing innocent individuals wrongfully convicted by filing post-conviction and federal habeas corpus actions in partnership with Tennessee Innocence Project and in-house lawyers at our client, Envision Healthcare.
+- Representing innocent individuals wrongfully convicted in federal habeas corpus actions and state post-conviction proceedings in partnership with Tennessee Innocence Project and in-house lawyers at our client, Envision Healthcare.

-- Working with Tennessee Higher Education in Prison Initiative (THEI) to represent one of their students before the Parole Board and to research the policy and practices of the Tennessee Parole and Licensing Boards to develop guidance for THEI’s students.
+- Working with Tennessee Higher Education in Prison Initiative (THEI) to provide representation for students before the Parole Board and to research the policies and practices of the Parole Board and licensing boards in Tennessee to develop guidance for THEI’s students.

 Pro Bono Internship Program

-Bass, Berry & Sims helps foster the next generation’s commitment to pro bono through the firm’s support for legal education and the creation of the Pro Bono Internship Program.
-Working with law schools, the firm provides opportunities for law students to do substantive legal work on pro bono projects.
-These unpaid internships are designed to meet the requirements of the law school for academic credit or for credit toward graduation.
-In 2020, the Pro Bono Internship Program has provided 100-hour field placements for 10 Belmont University College of Law students.
+Integral to the firm’s commitment to Empower Community is support for legal education.
+In 2020, the firm formalized this commitment with the Pro Bono Internship Program.
+In coordination with law schools, this program offers placements to law students to work with our attorneys on pro bono projects.
+These unpaid internships are designed to meet the requirements of the law school for academic credit or for credit toward graduation requirements.

 Click below to read more about how our attorneys are impacting our communities.